-MRPeasy offers a comprehensive collection of inventory management and optimization tools, allowing users to do virtually everything they could in TradeGecko and more, including lot tracking.
+MRPeasy offers a comprehensive collection of inventory management and inventory optimization tools, allowing users to do virtually everything they could in TradeGecko and more, including lot tracking.
 On top of that, MRPeasy includes production and material planning and reporting, sales and order management, as well as financial and accounting functions, in addition to integrating seamlessly with Xero, Shopify, and indeed QuickBooks Online.
 MRPeasy is geared toward small and medium businesses of between 10 and 200 employees.

 EazyStock is an inventory optimization solution for wholesalers and distributors that works as an add-on for various ERP systems.
 Features include import/export capabilities, demand analysis and classification, inventory parameters, including buffer stock level, re-order points and quantities, and more.

 What do I need to do?

 Step 1: Export your data from QuickBooks Commerce.
 Instructions have been provided by QuickBooks Commerce and can be found here.
 You can export your data in CSV files and use them to quickly set up in MRPeasy.

 Step 2: Start your free 15 + 15-day MRPeasy trial with no credit card or other type of commercial commitment required.

 - Intuit announced on June 9, 2021, that QuickBooks Commerce (formerly TradeGecko) will be retired on June 10, 2022.